CBA Bylaws – Amended Dec. 2021

 7.4 Vice President.
 In the absence of the President or as occasionally designated by the President or Board of Directors, the Vice President shall perform the duties of the President.
 The Vice President will act as counsel to the President when Executive decisions are deemed necessary.

-7.5 Secretary.
-The Secretary shall keep minutes of all meetings of the Membership and Board of Directors, see that all notices are given in accordance with these Bylaws as required by law, and be custodian of the corporate records.
-The Secretary shall maintain a list of all generally authorized CBA activities.
-The Secretary will distribute the monthly meeting minutes to the Board of Directors within 1 week after the monthly meeting.
+7.5 General Secretary.
+The General Secretary shall keep minutes of all meetings of the Membership and Board of Directors, see that all notices are given in accordance with these Bylaws as required by law, and be custodian of the corporate records.
+The General Secretary shall maintain a list of all generally authorized CBA activities.
+The General Secretary will distribute the monthly meeting minutes to the Board of Directors within 1 week after the monthly meeting.
 The minutes will also be stored in a shared location so that backup copies are securely maintained.
-The Secretary will also be responsible for creating and distributing the agenda for each monthly meeting at least 24 hours before the date of said meeting.
+The General Secretary will also be responsible for creating and distributing the agenda for each monthly meeting at least 24 hours before the date of said meeting.

 7.7 Treasurer.
 The Treasurer shall have charge of, custody of and control of all funds of the corporation, shall give and receive monies payable and due to the Corporation from any sources and deposit such money in the name of the Corporation in such banks as may be selected in accordance with these Bylaws.
 The Treasurer shall maintain a list of generally authorized monetary expenditures approved by the Board.
 The Treasurer shall be custodian of all financial records, invoices and receipts of the Corporation.
 The Treasurer shall provide a financial status report to the Board each month which includes all financial transactions of the Corporation.
 After each meeting of the membership the Treasurer will count and record monies to be deposited.
 This report shall also be stored electronically in a shared location